 Making the Most of Education Tax Benefits in header of articles

-Making the Most of Education Tax Benefits in content page of articles
+Making the Most of Education Tax Benefits

 Not Claiming a Child as a Dependent

 The American Opportunity and Lifetime Learning Credits have income phase-outs.
-If you can't claim 1 of the credits because of the income limits, you can let your child claim the credit.
+If you can't claim one of the credits because of the income limits, you can let your child claim the credit.
 Before doing this, consider: